-How Do You Make This Pot Roast Recipe?
+How Do You Make This Classic Pot Roast Recipe?

-Grandmas’ Pot Roast Recipe is made in a dutch oven, in the oven.
-This is a mire traditional way to make pot roast since back in the day there weren’t such a thing as slow cookers or crock pots.
+Grandmas’ Pot Roast Recipe is made in a dutch oven, cooked low and slow in the oven.
+This is a more traditional way to make pot roast since back in the day there weren’t such a thing as slow cookers or crock pots!

 Not to say that we don’t love a good slow cooker pot roast recipe – because we sure do.
 Our Slow Cooker Italian Beef is one example of how you cook pot roast low and slow and there’s many more.